rahul-somanathan/aircanada-partner-integration/README.md

 - Secure and configurable (all config loaded from `.env`)
 - Observable and debuggable (correlation IDs, global error handling)
 - Maintainable and testable (layered architecture with clear roles)
+- Ready to deploy in production environments (deployed to Render with CI/CD)

 ---